rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

 ## Creating Build by Catkin recipe

-To create a build using Catkin receipe, do the following.
+To create a build using Catkin recipe, do the following.

 1. On the left navigation bar, click **Development>Builds**.